lainie-ftw/temporal-failure-proof-python/02-module-02/assignment.md

 ## Step 1: Money movement + external API: Happy path!

-1. In Terminal 1 [button label="Terminal 1" background="#444CE7"](tab-0), start the API server that interacts with bank accounts.
+1. In [button label="Terminal 1" background="#444CE7"](tab-0), start the API server that interacts with bank accounts.
 For now, it's very reliable and won't generate errors.
 ```bash,run
 uv run account_api.py
 ```

-2. In Terminal 2 [button label="Terminal 2" background="#444CE7"](tab-1), start the money movement process.
+2. In [button label="Terminal 2" background="#444CE7"](tab-1), start the money movement process.
 This will execute a simplified money movement from one account to another, and write to a simple file-based database.
 ```bash,run
 uv run move_money.py